ventus-ag/docs/_docs/coretasks/security-groups.md

 ![](../../assets/img/security-groups/security_groups_11.png)

-{% include alert.html type="info" title="Note:" content="For some specific kinds of rules more fields are available" %}
+**Note:** For some specific kinds of rules more fields are available.

 **The custom TCP rule** and **The custom UDP rule**
 This kinds of rules have the following extra fields: